wagtail/guide/README.md

 1. Click the ``Open in Gitpod`` button.
 2. Relax: a development environment with an active Wagtail Guide site will be created for you.
 3. Login at `/admin/` with username `admin` and password `changeme`

+# Contributing

+If you're a python or Django developer, fork the repo and join us.
+You'll find answers to many common new contributor questions in our [contributing guidelines](https://github.com/wagtail/bakerydemo/blob/master/contributing.md).

+# Other Notes

+## Google Summer of Code

+This project is a part of Google Summer of Code 2022 under the organization [**Wagtail**](https://wagtail.org/).
+Find more details about the project [here](https://summerofcode.withgoogle.com/programs/2022/projects/7nMw2hTq).